-Originally, our idea to use complex diffeomorphisms to make the structure of the integrands uniform has appeared when we tried to find a new approach to duality of two IDEs, DGLAP and BFKL \cite{Lipatov:1976zz,Fadin:1975cb,Kuraev:1976ge,Kuraev:1977fs,Balitsky:1978ic}, for unintegrated PDFs.
-This issue of duality was developed in Refs. \cite{Altarelli:2000dw,Ball:2005mj} in the late nineties and at the beginning of the years two thousand and served to evaluate enhancement of small $x$ contributions to PDFs.
-Small $x$ contributions could be resummed via BFKL equation \cite{Catani:1994sq}.
+Originally, our idea to use complex diffeomorphisms in order to make structures of the integrands uniform has appeared when we tried to find a new approach to a duality of two IDEs, the DGLAP and the BFKL \cite{Lipatov:1976zz,Fadin:1975cb,Kuraev:1976ge,Kuraev:1977fs,Balitsky:1978ic}, for unintegrated PDFs.
+The issue of this duality was developed in Refs. \cite{Altarelli:2000dw,Ball:2005mj} in the late nineties and at the beginning of the years two thousand and served to evaluate enhancement of small $x$ contributions to PDFs.
+The small $x$ contributions could be resummed via BFKL equation \cite{Catani:1994sq}.
 At the same time, ways to solve the BFKL IDE with the running coupling may further be searched for.
-Complex diffeomorphisms in the plane of Mellin moment may appear to be a powerful tool here.
-In this section we analyze the duality relation via complex mappings and in the next section we apply the same trick to reduce calculation of PDFs to the inverse Laplace transformation of Jacobians for diffeomorphisms.
-The main trick is that we obtain BFKL equation from DGLAP equation by complex mappings.
+Complex diffeomorphisms in the plane of the Mellin moment may appear to be a powerful tool here.
+In this section we analyze a duality relation via complex mappings and in the next section we apply the same trick to reduce calculation of PDFs to the inverse Laplace transformation of the Jacobians for diffeomorphisms.
+The main trick is that we obtain the BFKL equation from the DGLAP equation by complex mappings.